-The purpose of the program is to increase the number of underrepresented emergency medical technicians through youth development and job training.
-The Alameda County Health Care Services Agency’s EMS Corps is a 5-month paid (stipend) program for young men between the ages of 18 to 26.
+The purpose of the program is to increase the number of underrepresented Emergency Medical Technicians through youth development and job training.
+The Alameda County Health Care Services Agency’s EMS Corps is a 5-month paid (stipend) program for young people between the ages of 18 to 26.
 Participants will receive Emergency Medical Technician (EMT) training, life coaching and participate in community service events.

 EMS Corps Core Values are Courage, Character, and Commitment